 • They think they need a lawyer to do it and they don’t want to pay

-• They assume that everything is obvious and that are both/all on the same page
+• They assume that everything is obvious and that is both/all on the same page

 HOW IMPORTANT IS ALL OF THIS TO MY JOINT VENTURE SUCCESS?